iden3/docs/mkdocs/docs/protocol/main-circuits.md

 This circuit should be used for smart contract verifiers.
 This circuit does all the checks that the credentialAtomicQueryV3 circuit does, plus the following:

-1. Checks that the prover controls the identity in the same way AuthV2 circuit checks it (in case auth is enabled).
+1. Checks that the prover controls the identity in the same way AuthV2 circuit checks it if auth is enabled.
 2. Verifies credential query in the same way as credentialAtomicQueryV3 does.
 3. Calculates hash of the query inputs, like claimSchema, slotIndex, operator, claimPathKey, claimPathNotExists, and values as an output for all the query-related inputs.
    This reduces the number of public inputs and makes it much cheaper for Smart Contracts to verify the proof.